12 Things That Happen When You Stop Eating Sugar

-One of the primary causes of type 2 diabetes is eating too much sugar.
+One of the primary causes of type 2 diabetes is eating large amounts of sugar.
 This means we have some amount of control over our diabetes risk.
-The majority of us can prevent this fatal disease if we make the bold choice to stop eating sugar.
+The majority of us can prevent this fatal disease if we make the bold choice to stop sugar intake.

 Sugar increases our risk of becoming diabetic because high blood sugar levels are a large part of the diabetes equation.
-Eating too much sugar spikes blood sugar levels.
+Eating a lot of sugar spikes blood sugar levels.
 Over time, high blood sugar levels can cause insulin resistance, which wreaks havoc on your liver, your pancreas, and other organs.
 While many factors contribute to diabetes, sugar is one of the key culprits.

-It’s obvious that you’re eating more empty calories every time you eat a sugar-laden food, and of course this contributes to weight gain.
-However, more powerful mechanisms are at play when we talk about sugar and weight gain.
+It’s obvious that you’re eating more empty calories every time you eat sugar-laden food, and of course, this contributes to weight gain.
+However, more powerful mechanisms are at play when we talk about sugar, weight gain, and obesity.
 Sugar consumption wreaks havoc with the hormones responsible for maintaining a healthy weight, as well as those that support healthy weight loss.

-When you eat too much sugar, you wreak havoc on your immune system.
+When you eat high amounts of sugar, you wreak havoc on your immune system.
 But, when you stop eating sugar, your immune system is able to function in the way it was designed.
-The chronic inflammation linked to high sugar consumption lowers your immune response, making you more susceptible to colds and flus throughout the year.
+The chronic inflammation linked to high sugar consumption lowers your immune response, making you more susceptible to colds and flu throughout the year.

 When you stop eating sugar, you’re likely to find you’re far healthier and less likely to catch a cold or flu bug.
 One reason for this has to do with your white blood cells.
 For up to 5 hours after you’ve eaten a bunch of sugar, those cells are 50% less able to fight off bad bacteria.

 Want to find the fountain of youth?
 Stop eating sugar.
 This is especially true when it comes to your looks.
 If you want to look younger than your age, eat a nutrient-dense diet.
-Eating too much sugar makes your skin wrinkle faster.
+Consuming a diet high in sugar makes your skin wrinkle faster.
 The reason for this is glycation, a process that happens when sugar undermines the collagen and elastin production in your skin.